JustinEchols/YabbaColladaDoo/README.md

 - A parent node (if it is not the root node)
 - An array of children nodes

 The number of attributes of a node is set to a compile time constant COLLADA_ATTRIBUTE_MAX_COUNT and the number of children is also set to a compile time constant of COLLADA_NODE_CHILDREN_MAX_COUNT.
-This wastes memory but again this program is intended to be used to load a Collada file which would then be processed to another format which would then be used in some application.
+This wastes memory but again this program is intended to be used to load a Collada file which would then be processed to another format to be used in some other application.

 ## Dependencies
 GLFW and GLEW which facilitate rendering tests via OpenGL.